Datamuseum-DK/Q1-Emulator/docs/source/emulator/emulator.rst

 is cleared and **disk** is populated with a **filesystem**.
 These abstractions are described in the :ref:`python_modules` section.

-Once the initialisation is done the emulator enters a repeated series of single instruction **steps**.
+Once the initialisation is done, the emulator enters a repeated series of instruction **steps**.